Comfort women: Countries of origin

 The Japanese forced ethnic Malay Muslim girls into becoming comfort women to be raped by Japanese soldiers.
-One of these Malay girls had her experience made into a historical play drama called "Hayatie's life (Hayat Hayatie) when she was raped by the Japanese in Singapore.
-Another play called Wild Rice was also based on another Malay comfort woman who didn't tell her family in the 1980s how she was raped by the Japanese in the 1940s and sought to hide her humiliation from them.
+One of these Malay girls had her experience made into a historical play drama called Hayatie's Life (Hayat Hayatie) when she was raped by the Japanese in Singapore.
+Another play called Wild Rice was also based on another Malay comfort woman who did not tell her family in the 1980s how she was raped by the Japanese in the 1940s and sought to hide her humiliation from them.

-On 16–17 October 1992, in Nepal, Kathmandu, the "Conference of International Investigation Committee on the Crimes of War of Japan" took place with members attending from Malaysia, Sri Lanka, Nepal, Bangladesh, India, Pakistan, Thailand, Japan, Algeria and France.
+On October 16–17, 1992, in Nepal, Kathmandu, the "Conference of International Investigation Committee on the Crimes of War of Japan" took place with members attending from Malaysia, Sri Lanka, Nepal, Bangladesh, India, Pakistan, Thailand, Japan, Algeria and France.
 The UMNO (United Malays National Organization) Youth secretary Musapha Yakuub was a Malay delegate at the meeting and comfort women were one of the topics there.
 Mustapha then started his own investigation and documentation of all Japanese crimes committed from 1942 to 1945 when they occupied Malaysia against its people.
-Mustapha urged all victims to report to him the atrocities that the Japanese had done in Malaysia and wanted to force the Japanese government to pay reparations and apologize by bringing up comfort women and forced labor which he called "Cruel deeds" at the UN Human Rights Commission.
+Mustapha urged all victims to report to him the atrocities that the Japanese had done in Malaysia and wanted to force the Japanese government to pay reparations and apologize by bringing up comfort women and forced labor which he called "cruel deeds" at the UN Human Rights Commission.
 Mustapha wanted to attend the May 1993 Austria, Vienna UN World Human Rights Conference and submit his report so that countries attacked by Japan could testify to the commission for the reparations and apologies.
 3,500 Malaysians sent letters to Mustapha Yaakub in the span of 4 months.
 The victims thought the UMNO Malaysian government was going to demand reparations and an apology from Japan so they had turned up en masse since a UMNO official was behind the push.
 Their hopes were dashed when the UMNO heads led by Najiz Razak forced Mustapha Yaakub to back down so Japan did not apologize or pay reparations to Malay rape victims.

-9 of the 300 Indigenous people, Malays and Javanese who survived starvation while in Japanese detention in Miri.
+Nine of the 300 Indigenous people, Malays and Javanese who survived starvation while in Japanese detention in Miri.
 UMNO Malay officials attempted to hide Japanese atrocities against ethnic Malays.